nautechsystems/nautilus_trader/README.md

 # Nautilus Trader
-An algorithmic trading framework written in Cython.
+An algorithmic trading platform written in Cython.

 To run the tests, first compile the C extensions for the package;